Leatherface: Portrayers

-New Line Cinema would purchase the rights to the franchise, with the intention of returning the series back to its dark and gritty roots, as opposed to the more comedic tone of The Texas Chainsaw Massacre 2.
 While developing the third film in the series, it was decided that Leatherface should have a more central role as the film's primary star, above that of his cannibalistic family.
 Actor and former professional wrestler Randal Allen "R.A."
 Mihailoff was hired for the role in Leatherface: The Texas Chainsaw Massacre III.
-Mihailoff had originally met with the film's director Jeff Burr while at the University of Southern California where he had worked as a student, having starred in a thesis film directed by Burr, and the two would remain close friends over the years after graduating from University of Southern California.
 Early on in development, the studio fast-tracked development and shot a teaser trailer, with actor and stunt performer Kane Hodder portraying the character, before a director was even hired.
+Hodder was later retained for the film as Mihailoff's stunt double and stunt coordinator.